 The Employer Portal supports the industry standard SAFF file format, which most payroll and HR systems produce.
 Additionally the QuickSuper file format will be supported by the Employer Portal.

 If your payroll or HR system produces a different contribution file or you use a custom file format, the Employer Portal offers a file mapping tool.
 To use the tool you need to save your contribution file in .csv format.
 It also needs to include the minimum data that SuperStream requires for contribution submissions.
-The relevant fields in your files can then be translated into SAFF format.
-The settings will be saved so it’s simple next time you need to upload a file using the same format.

 -